mstop4/FMODGMS/README.md

 <sub>1.
 Works with "Create Executable" only, not "Run" or "Debug"<br>
 2. Must be replaced with FMODGMS.dll for Windows x64 platform<br>
-Copy files from Project directory\extensions\FMODGMS\x64 into Project directory\extensions\FMODGMS if you want to use x64 Windows Runtime.<br>
+You must be copy files from Project directory\extensions\FMODGMS\x64 into Project directory\extensions\FMODGMS if you want to use x64 Windows Runtime, or FMODGMS isn't work with error.<br>
-fmod.dll and FMODGMS.dll for x86 Windows is located from Project directory\extensions\FMODGMS\x86.</sub>
+fmod.dll and FMODGMS.dll for x86 Windows is located from Project directory\extensions\FMODGMS\x86, You must be copy them into Project directory\extensions\FMODGMS if you want to export game for x86 windows.</sub>

 * *FMOD Studio API:* 1.10.07
 * *GMS 2.1 Runtime:* v.2.1.5.246